isomerpages/govtech-stp/pages/terms-and-conditions.md

 The applicant must produce a valid SafeTravel Pass and a negative PCR test result (i.e., the result of the test done prior to departure from China) to arrival immigration.
 Applicants without these documents can be denied entry.

-The host company or government agency will transport the traveller directly from the airport to the declared self-sourced accommodation, adhering to prevailing health measures.
+The host<sup>1</sup> company or government agency will transport the traveller directly from the airport to the declared self-sourced accommodation, adhering to prevailing health measures.
 The applicant must remain in **self-isolation** at the declared accommodation (non-residential address only) for one to two days until the test result is known.

 #### **Measures during stay in Singapore**